 It is important to note a direct corollary of the unconstitutional conditions doctrine: If the government can regulate a particular course of conduct without violating the Constitution, then the government may “condition” a grant of benefits on the recipient’s agreement to refrain from said conduct.

-Court rejects unconstitutional conditions challenge in law school case
+Court rejected unconstitutional conditions challenge in law school case

 Pursuant to this corollary, the Court in Rumsfeld v.
 Forum for Academic and Institutional Rights (2006) rejected an unconstitutional conditions challenge to the Solomon Amendment, which withheld federal research grants from any university and its affiliated law school if they refused to host U.S. military recruiters on the same terms as nonmilitary employment recruiters.